HirotheChamp/EcommerceApp/README.md

 ## Acknowledgement

 My friend Duy and I collectively decided to work on this project in order to have a solid project under our belts.
+Duy approached a bulk of the CSS when we started the front-end developement.
 <hr></hr>

 ## Contact

-Created by @HirotheChamp - feel free to contact me at
+Created by @HirotheChamp - feel free to contact me at:

 [![name](	https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kyle-young-173024106/)
 [![name](	https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white)](https://www.facebook.com/KyleYoungins)